Corsicana (film): Production and release

 Washington was first informed of the project by actor Robert Davi; with Washington becoming enthralled by Bass Reeves after having a conversation with a woman who had been attempting to produce the project.
 Washington offered to direct the work, after production almost ceased due to internal disputes surrounding the film.

 In September 2020, Deadline reported that Washington was directing Corsicana, a film based on the life of Bass Reeves, with filming currently underway.
 The film features the city Corsicana, Texas, with screenwriter Robert Johnson noting that he wanted "to bring something to the city of Corsicana, a city I love...Bass Reeves never set foot in Corsicana and that's why it's historical fiction but I did want to pay homage to Corsicana.

 The film received a limited theatrical release in August 2022, in Texas.
 Washington promoted the film's release in Chicago, hosting screenings, meet and greet, and Q&A events.

+In May 2023, 101 Films International picked up international distribution rights to the film.

 Reception

-On review aggregator Rotten Tomatoes, the film has received just two reviews, both of which are positive.
+On review aggregator Rotten Tomatoes, the film has received just two member reviews, both of which are positive.

+The audience review on Rotten Tomatoes has an average rating 3.2 stars out of 5.